 - Batman Grabs a Gun: In "The Murder of Jesse James", Lucy kills him to make sure he doesn't escape from prison, to keep the timeline intact.
 The experience traumatized her, later on.

 - Guile Heroine: She's good at using her historical insight to manipulate and persuade historical figures the group encounters.

-- Abusive Parents: His father was abusive and forced him to help him in his crimes; Wyatt ran away from home in his late teens.
+- Abusive Parents: His father was abusive and forced him to assist in his crimes; causing Wyatt ran away from home in his late teens.

 - Crazy Jealous Guy: Towards Lucy in season 2 when it appears she has a romance brewing with Flynn, despite being in a relationship with his resurrected wife Jessica.
 He gets called out on his jealous attitude due to being a taken man.
-In Season 2, we also see that he was like this to Jessice when they were married, although it was to abusive standards.
+In Season 2, we also see in flashbacks that he was like this to Jessica when they were married, although it was to abusive standards.
 He gets better, though.

 - Sensitive Guy and Manly Man: The Manly Man to Rufus's Sensitive Guy.

 One of the engineers who developed the Lifeboat; pilots it during missions.